What are Layer-2 solutions?

 As more people start using the highway, however, it becomes congested and slows down, making it difficult for people to quickly and efficiently move their assets and information.

 To solve this problem, a Layer-2 solution is built on top of the highway, similar to building an elevated expressway on top of an existing road.
-The Layer-2 solution acts as a parallel road that can handle a large number of transactions and data transfers, while still being secured by the main highway.
+The Layer-2 solution acts as a parallel road that can handle a large number of transactions and data transfers, while still being attached to, and secured by, the main Layer-1 blockchain.

-It is designed to improve a blockchain's scalability by taking some of the heavy lifting from the main chain to increase throughput and lower transaction fees.
+A Layer-2 blockchain is designed to improve a Layer-1 blockchain's scalability by taking some of the heavy lifting from the main (Layer-1) chain to increase throughput and lower transaction fees.

-This is achieved by allowing transactions to take place off-chain and only the final result is recorded on-chain.
-That way, the load on the main chain is significantly reduced, resulting in improved performance.
+This is achieved by allowing transactions to take place off-chain and only recording the final result on-chain.
+This way, the load on the main chain is significantly reduced, resulting in less throughput and improved performance.

-The goal is to essentially make the main chain lighter to scale better and be used for smaller transactions with fewer fees and greater transaction speed.
+The goal is to make the main chain be used for fewer transactions with lower fees, which increases transaction speed.

 Here’s another analogy: imagine being at a bar with your friends.